noluzar/noluzar/README.md

 👩‍💻 Noluthando Ndlovu
 🚀 "Building AI-powered solutions that make life easier."
 👋 About Me
-I’m an Aspiring Software / DevOps Engineer from Johannesburg with a strong passion for full-stack development, AI-powered applications, and DevOps.
+I’m a Software Developer from Johannesburg with a strong passion for full-stack development, AI-powered applications, and DevOps.

 🎯 Currently learning AI Agent Development and Advanced DevOps Pipelines